DonMVB/aws/AWS_Assoc_SAA_C02.md

 - For any Logical Resources in the stack, CloudFormation will make a corresponding Physical Resources in your AWS account.
 It is CloudFormation’s job to keep the logical and physical resources in sync.
 - If you create a new EC2 instance and a new EBS volume in a CloudFormatin template, you will need to specify the EC2 logical ID and the EBS volume ID to link them.
 - Templates do not have to be region specific, although since AMI's are region specific you would need to use CF "mappings" to specify the base AMI (AWS SAA Prep).
+- To coordinate builds such that one step must complete before the next starts, like standing up a MS SQL server before a SharePoint server, use the Associate the `CreationPolicy` attribute with a resource.
+This can prevent the step from being complete until a set of signals is received.
+To signal resources use the `cfn-signal` helper or the `SignalResource` API.
 - CloudFormation compliments Beanstalk.
 BS covers deploying (auto provisioning) everything for an application, as it is integrated w/ the developer lifecycle.
 BS uses CF to create / maintain instances - a PaaS like layer for apps.